-In the context of ISAC, the optical frequency exhibits striking similarities to the radio frequency~\cite{SuzukiLaserRadarVisible2015}.
+In the context of ISAC, the optical band exhibits striking similarities to the RF band.
 First, well-established RF-ISAC waveforms like LFM and OFDM can be transformed into optical waveforms, enabling optical devices like laser radars to provide communication and active sensing abilities simultaneously.
-Second, both free-space optical (FSO) communication and optical sensing can adopt the intensity modulation and direct detection (IM/DD) scheme, allowing for the sharing of the optical front-end and baseband units.
+Second, both free-space optical (FSO) communication and optical sensing can adopt the intensity modulation and direct detection (IM/DD) scheme, allowing for the sharing of optical front-ends and baseband units.
 Third, the principles of information sharing and joint optimization apply to both RF and optical waveform, through which cooperation between communication and sensing can be achieved.
 However, significant differences still exist between FSO systems and their RF counterparts.
-Specifically, the unique characteristics of optical front-end and channels offer promising advantages for communication and sensing, thereby serving as a powerful complement to RF-ISAC.
+Specifically, the unique characteristics of optical front-ends and channels offer promising advantages for communication and sensing, thereby serving as a powerful complement to RF-ISAC.
 In consequence, the integration of FSO communication and optical sensing gives rise to the concept of optical ISAC (O-ISAC).

 This article investigates the basic architectures, opportunities, and challenges of O-ISAC to explore its vast potential.
 First, we outline the generalized system structure and then highlight three competitive advantages of O-ISAC.
-Second, waveform design and resource allocation aspects of O-ISAC are elaborated comprehensively based on widely adopted schemes such as pulse waveform, constant-modulus waveform, and multi-carrier waveform.
+Second, waveform design and resource allocation aspects of O-ISAC are elaborated comprehensively based on widely adopted schemes such as pulsed waveform, constant-modulus waveform, and multi-carrier waveform.
 Third, we discuss the future trends of O-ISAC in conjunction with other emerging technologies, while also introducing the challenges to be addressed.
 We expect this article to provide valuable directions for future research in the field of O-ISAC.